 13. Willard Library

 This Gothic Revival tower, which opened in 1881, houses thousands of genealogical documents, tens of thousands of books, and at least one phantom.
 They name her the Grey Lady because since the 1930s, she has reportedly knocked around the place, and everybody has seen her, from library patrons to staff to police.
 The library provides a Gray Lady Ghost Tour during October.
 You can watch live streams from the library battery of 24-hour webcams if you’d like to keep your distance.
-Thus, it is one of the top haunted places in Indiana.

 14. Highland Lawn Cemetery